 The EventSource API defines a single parameter for new EventSource objects: a URL representing the source from which event reception should be initiated.

-For the Push API, the URL parameter is optional, and has the following interpretation
+For the Push API, the URL parameter is used to select an EventSource API server which can forward received events to the application, via the EventSource API, with the following options for push event filtering:

+by event source, using the “push-accept-source” parameter of the EventSource URL to select a comma-separated list of acceptable event sources, optionally including

+one or more SMS source addresses in the format “sms:sms-recipient” where sms-recipient is as defined by [RFC5724], which indicates a request for delivery of events from specific SMS addressesone or more SIP source addresses in the format “sip:user@domain”, which indicates a request for delivery of events from specific SIP addresses

-URLs using the SMS URI scheme indicate a request for delivery of incoming SMS from a specific SMS source address.
+the OMNA-registered URN “urn:oma:xml:push”, which indicates a request for delivery of any OMA Push message received from the supported OMA Push bearers

+other arbitrary source address values, enabling the extension of the Push API to other eventing or messaging systems or application-specific source addressing

+by OMA Push Application ID , using the “push-accept-application-id” parameter of the EventSource URL, to select a comma-separated list of acceptable push applicaton ids

+by content (MIME) type , using the “push-accept-content-type” parameter of the EventSource URL, to select a comma-separated list of acceptable push content types

-If instead of a URL, the OMNA-registered URN “urn:oma:xml:push” is provided, this indicates a request for delivery of any OMA Push message received from the supported OMA Push bearersApplications can create multiple EventSource objects for delivery of Push events.
-This allows the application to choose which types of Push sources should be activated, in any desired combination e.g.:
+Applications can create multiple EventSource objects for delivery of Push events.
+This allows the application to choose which types of Push sources should be activated, in any desired combination.

-SMS from one more specific source addresses (one EventSource object is created per source address)

-OMA Push from any supported OMA Push bearer

-W3C Server-Sent Events (EventSource created with http:// URI scheme as defined by W3C)

-User Agents MUST support multiple EventSource objects, with the same or different types of event sources.

 The application can use these options to apply specific event handlers for the different event sources.
 For example, the application may expect SMS from specific source addresses to have a specific format for processing.
 OMA Push messages may also have specific processing and validation requirements, e.g. for filtering by the application based upon the Push Application Id, and to parse or validate the message data for different Push content types.

-Establishing a New EventSource
+Processing a New Push API EventSource Request

 As described in [W3C-EventSource], the EventSource(url) constructor takes one argument, url, which specifies the resource to which to connect.

+User Agents which support operation as a virtual Push API Server MUST process new EventSource requests (creation of new EventSource objects via JavaScript) for the Push API, if the url parameter matches a pre-configured origin associated with the Push API virtual EventSource service.

 When the EventSource() constructor is invoked, the User Agent MUST run these steps: